All Episodes

 And we're spending money that we don't have.

-And we have the highest tax rates of uh just about any state in the country besides California.
+And we have the highest tax rates of just about any state in the country besides California.

-And when then but Democrats will suggest even that that's racist.
+But Democrats will suggest even that that's racist.

 But if you go to the Democratic National Convention, and I've gone to them every four years for a long time now, I can't get in without a picture ID.